Communities in Schools of Atlanta

 David A. Thomas

 In 2018 David A. Thomas became the 12th president of Morehouse College.
-Since his arrival, Thomas has overseen a fundraising acceleration which has generated more than $200 million— more than any other president in the history of the college.
+Since his arrival, Thomas has overseen a fundraising acceleration which has generated more than $200 million—more than any other president in the history of the college.
 Additionally, Morehouse has expanded its profile as a national center for thought leadership on civil rights.
-Thomas has used his platform as president of Morehouse to speak out against injustice as the nation faces two pandemics—Covid-19 and the persistence of systemic racism.
 With more than 30 years of experience in the business of higher education, Thomas has served as a professor and executive leader at mostly Ivy League institutions.
-In 2022 Georgia Trend included Thomas in its list of 100 Most Influential Georgians.
+In 2023 Georgia Trend included Thomas, who is a member of the Atlanta Committee for Progress, in its list of 100 Most Influential Georgians.

 Paula S. Wallace